Planning-Inspectorate/osom-guide/src/the-executive-team.md

 layout: document
 subtitle: The Executive Team
 tags:
 - concept

 ---

-The OSOM executive team provides oversight and governance to the [service network](/osom-guide/service-network) by holding [Service Managers](/osom-guide/service-managers) accountable for their services, through a number of tools and methods.
+The Office of the Chief Digital and Information Officer (OCDIO) provides oversight and governance to the [service network](/osom-guide/service-network) by holding [Service Managers](/osom-guide/service-managers) accountable for their services, through a number of tools and methods.

-In an ideal organisation, there would be no requirement for an executive _team_.
-The responsibilities held by the executive, and the activities required to act upon those responsibilities would be conducted entirely by a single individual.
+In an ideal organisation, there would be no requirement for the CDIO.
+The responsibilities held by the CDIO, and the activities required to act upon those responsibilities would be conducted entirely by a single individual.
 However, given constraints of time, complexity and expertise it is unlikely to be possible.
-Therefore the executive is responsible for augmenting their own skills with the addition of [executive team members](/osom-guide/executive-team-member) who speak with the voice of the executive.
+Therefore the CDIO is responsible for augmenting their own skills with the addition of [executive team members](/osom-guide/executive-team-member) who speak with the voice of the CDIO.

 ## The role of the executive

-The executive has a number of roles and responsibilities in OSOM:
+The OCDIO has a number of roles and responsibilities in OSOM:

 1. Establish, disband, assess and hold services accountable
 2. Allocate budgets to services